August 17, 2022

 Quito, Ecuador implemented a quick-build street design to transform a corridor with a high frequency of crashes into a more pedestrian-friendly space.
 The corridor had a total of 39 crashes over three years due to wide traffic lanes, large corner radii, and slip lanes, which resulted in high vehicle speeds and long, dangerous crossings for pedestrians.
 The redesign featured quick-build compact corners painted at intersections, as well as narrowing vehicle lanes and improvements to 15 pedestrian crossings.
 The surrounding community responded positively to the redesign, with 68% of surveyed respondents feeling ‘safer’ and 50% feeling ‘very safe’ or ‘quite safe’ crossing the street.

 People-focused street design should extend through intersections using elements such as protective barriers, raised crossings, and compact curbs to make walking and cycling more accessible.
 Urban planners and policymakers should also review their city’s road safety strategies and address the political barriers — whether it be knowledge or implementation gaps — that hinder investment in better intersections.
-Given that many safe road design elements are relatively fast and cost-effective to pilot and scale, it is imperative that cities recognize their significance in creating safer and more inclusive built environments for everyone.
+Given that many safe road design elements are relatively fast and cost-effective to pilot and scale, cities must recognize their significance in creating safer and more inclusive built environments for everyone.